-A considerable part of the water catchment in Tasmania is at high level, with a substantial natural storage available, and this has made it possible to produce energy at a lower cost than elsewhere in Australia or in most other countries.
+A considerable part of the water catchment in Tasmania is at high level, with a substantial natural storage available, and this has made it possible to produce energy at a lower cost than elsewhere in Australia, or in most other countries.
 Another factor contributing to the low cost is that rainfall is distributed fairly evenly throughout the year with comparatively small yearly variations.
-The abundant and comparatively cheap supplies of electricity and other natural resources have attracted to Tasmania a number of important secondary industries, including large electro-chemical and metallurgical works with high load factor (in consequence of which the system load factor is also very high-70 per cent), for which energy costs constitute a large proportion of the total cost of production.
-The continuous power demand of these organisations when plant is in full operation aggregates 390,000 kW.
+Abundant and comparatively cheap supplies of electricity played an important role in attracting industry to Tasmania.
+However, in recent years Tasmania's advantage in selling electric power has been reduced.
+A cost differential favouring Tasmania still exists but it is no longer so marked.
 For information on hydro-electric development in Tasmania prior to the establishment of the Hydro-Electric Commission in 1930, see Year Book No. 39, pages 1192-3.